T-Mobile - The #2 Phone Carrier

 Special Features (5/5 points)

 Here's where T-Mobile really distinguishes itself from the carrier crowd.
 Every week, T-Mobile gives away freebies to customers through the T-Mobile Tuesdays app.
-Frequent prizes include discounts on Lyft rides and free Frostys from Wendy's; more elaborate giveaways have featured valuable prizes like free access to MLB.TV Premium, though you have to sign up for that latter perk within the first week of the baseball season.
+Frequent prizes include discounts on Lyft rides and free Frostys from Wendy's.
+This May, T-Mobile customers will be able to get three months of the Tidal Premium streaming music service through the carrier's giveaway program.

 T-Mobile remains a top choice if you do a lot of international travel.
 With a T-Mobile One plan, you now get unlimited data and texting in 210 countries, though at 2G speeds.
 (Note that T-Mobile Essentials customers only get unlimited texting when they travel.)
 T-Mobile One customers also can use 5GB of high-speed data when they travel in Mexico or Canada.
 You can opt for T-Mobile's Magenta Plus plan for an extra $10 to $15 a month to speed up your data overseas.